jvitoralmeida01/Flow-Edge-Detection/README.md

 # Flow-Edge-Detection

 ## Description
 A graphics project to simulate lines flowing and forming user input images with simple per-pixel edge detection.
-This Project uses p5.js to generate the output image inside an html canvas.
-You **do not** need to add p5 to this poject, all the p5 necessary files are inside "library/";
+This Project uses p5.js to generate the output image inside a html canvas.
+You **do not** need to add p5 to this poject, all the necessary p5 files are inside "libraries/";

 ## Here's how it works
 ### Choose your image